-- a.
-In order for each school to achieve its objectives, it should deepen cooperation and joint initiatives with families and the local community; for example obtaining the cooperation of families and people in the local community to arrange the personnel and facilities necessary for the implementation of educational activities in accordance with the circumstances of the school and the local community.
-Furthermore, each school should establish opportunities for exchanges across generations in the local community, such as with the elderly and between children of different ages. - b.
-Each school should carry out cooperation and exchanges with other elementary schools, kindergartens, centers for early childhood education and care, nursery schools, lower secondary schools, upper secondary schools, special needs schools, and provide pupils with opportunities for exchange and joint learning with disabled preschoolers, pupils, or students, and foster an attitude of living cooperatively while respecting one another.
+b.
+Each school should carry out cooperation and exchanges with other lower secondary schools, kindergartens, centers for early childhood education and care, nursery schools, elementary schools, upper secondary schools, and special needs schools, etc., provide students with opportunities for exchange and joint learning with disabled preschoolers, pupils or students, and foster an attitude of living cooperatively while respecting one another.